 I’ve been feeling a weird energy here.
 Maybe I’ve been feeling it since the big gentrification push a decade previous.
 Maybe it’s just me going nuts from living here too long.
 Maybe it’s the Universe’s way of nudging me to greener pastures.
 Maybe I’m anthropomorphizing the Universe as a way to comfort myself.

-In my wrongheaded, delusional methodology of thinking, I picture in my mind a Weird Energy within Brooklyn that both killed David Buckel and Jeremy Safran.
+I picture in my mind a Weird Energy within Brooklyn that both killed David Buckel and Jeremy Safran.
 The energy first possessed Buckel and drove him to dump gasoline over himself in the middle of Prospect Park.
 Then it drew Safran’s alleged assailant—as it turns out, not just a garden-variety burglar but a really big nut-job—to his house.

 But why…what is it about Brooklyn itself?